USS Annapolis (PG-10): Post-war deployment

+Service in Mexico

 At that time, she departed the Honduran coast and headed for Mexico where successive coups had unseated first Porfirio Díaz and then his successor Francisco Madero.
 Gen. Victoriano Huerta seized the reins of government, but others—notably Venustiano Carranza, Emiliano Zapata, Álvaro Obregón, and Francisco "Pancho" Villa—contested his usurpation of power and generally added to the mayhem in Mexico.
 For the next six years, Annapolis patrolled the Mexican coast investigating conditions, protecting American interests, and assisting American refugees.
 She spent most of her time along the Mexican coast but returned periodically to California for repairs, provisions, and training.

+At 1915 on 21 September, while exercising off the Imperial fortress colony of Bermuda (where she was based at the Royal Naval Dockyard), the Royal Navy cruiser HMS Orion was ordered, in response to a request from the United States Consul for assistance, to make its way towards the position of Annapolis, four hundred miles from Bermuda at 35 degrees North and 54 degrees West.
+Cadet Robert Hugh Quinn, aboard Annapolis, required an immediate operation for appendicitis and the 7 knot speed of Annapolis would not enable her to reach Bermuda in time.
+The two ships were in sight of each other by 0858 on 22 September.
+After Captain Hines of the Annapolis went aboard Orion to meet with its captain, HRG Kinahan, Orion set off for Bermuda by 1038 with the American cadet, entering through the Narrows channel at night and arriving at the dockyard at 0246 on 23 September, from where Quinn was delivered to the Royal Naval Hospital.

+World War I

-In June 1918, she moved through the Panama Canal to begin duty out of New Orleans, Louisiana, with the American Patrol.
+Following the entry of the United States into World War I, in June 1918, she moved through the Panama Canal to begin duty out of New Orleans, Louisiana, with the American Patrol.
 She cruised the waters of the Gulf of Mexico until 25 April 1919, at which time she was detached from the American Patrol.
 She departed New Orleans early in May and arrived in San Diego later that month.
 On 1 July, Annapolis was placed out of commission at the Mare Island Navy Yard.

+Later years

 Early in 1920, the gunboat was towed to Philadelphia, Pennsylvania, where she was turned over to the Pennsylvania Nautical School on 1 April 1920.
 She served as a school ship, on a loan basis, for the next 20 years.

-At 1915 on 21 September, while exercising off the Imperial fortress colony of Bermuda (where she was based at the Royal Naval Dockyard), the Royal Navy cruiser HMS Orion was ordered, in response to a request from the United States Consul for assistance, to make its way towards the position of Annapolis, four hundred miles from Bermuda at 35 degrees North and 54 degrees West.
-Cadet Robert Hugh Quinn, aboard Annapolis, required an immediate operation for appendicitis and the 7 knot speed of Annapolis would not enable her to reach Bermuda in time.
-The two ships were in sight of each other by 0858 on 22 September.
-After Captain Hines of the Annapolis went aboard Orion to meet with its captain, HRG Kinahan, Orion set off for Bermuda by 1038 with the American cadet, entering through the Narrows channel at night and arriving at the dockyard at 0246 on 23 September, from where Quinn was delivered to the Royal Naval Hospital.
+On 17 July 1920, when the Navy adopted its alphanumeric system of classification, Annapolis was designated PG-10.
+On 1 July 1921 she was reclassified as an "unclassified miscellaneous auxiliary" and assigned the hull number IX-1.